Request for Proposals for funding in 2025

 Application Guidelines and Resources

-The links below are provided to assist with the application process and will open as separate PDFs.
-The Full Announcement document includes the full text of the announcement as well as the application Instructions.
-Simplified Instructions are provided separately as a guide to the application process and timeline.
-Finally, the Work Plan is a document created by the Duke Office of Research Contracts that will need to be completed and submitted as part of the online application.
+The links below are provided to assist with the application process and will open as separate documents.
+The Full Announcement document includes detailed application instructions and deadlines.
+The Work Plan is a document created by the Duke Office of Research Contracts that will need to be completed as part of the second phase of the application process.
+(The copy here is just an example - we will provide an updated version when the full application opens.)

 Application Phases & Dates

-• Invitations to submit full proposals will be sent to those applicants judged to be most competitive by 17 May 2024.
-Full proposals will be due 15 July 2024 (by 11:59 pm Duke Durham time).
+- Invitations to submit full proposals will be sent to those applicants judged to be most competitive by 16 May 2025.
+Full proposals will be due 11 July 2025 (by 11:59 pm EST).

 Examples of previously-funded collaborative projects are available at the link below.

-If you have any questions please contact the Office of Duke-NUS Affairs at dukenusaffairs@duke.edu or Gwendoline Goh at gwen.goh@duke-nus.edu.sg.
+If you have any questions please contact Evan Dorner at evan.dorner@duke.edu or Amanda Ng at amanda.ng@duke-nus.edu.sg.